UNCOM: Zero-shot Context-Aware Command Understanding for Tabletop Scenarios: Architecture of UNCOM

+Our algorithm adopts a structured decision-making framework that employs deep learning models to extract essential information from input data.
+Audio Transcription is performed by Whisper (large-v3-turbo), command extraction is performed by Phi-4 (mini-instruct), Pointing vector detection is performed by MediaPipe's Hand Landmarker, GroundingDINO (tiny) is used for object detection, object segmentation is achieved by Segment Anything (vit-base), and depth estimation is performed through DINOv2.
+Figure~\ref{architecture} illustrates a visual representation of the information flow between the core components of our system, whose source code is publicly available\footnote{https://github.com/ichores-research/uncom}.
+The subsequent sections provide a detailed account of the complete process.

-\subsection{Input processing}
+\subsection{Input Processing}

-The algorithm begins with a video input that contains a single command.
-As the first step the audio is separated from RGB frames.
+The initial input consists of a video of a tabletop scenario in which users give verbal commands and possibly use pointing gestures.
+The audio is extracted from the video for further processing.

-\subsection{Audio transcription}
+\subsection{Audio Transcription}

-The audio from the video is processed using the Whisper model \cite{whisper} for automatic speech recognition (ASR), configured for English language recognition.
-Whisper outputs a word-level time-stamped transcription in JSON format.
+The audio is transcribed using the Whisper-large v3-turbo model\cite{whisper}, configured for English automatic speech recognition (ASR), but other languages or models can be used.

-\subsection{Textual command understanding}
+\subsection{Textual Command Understanding}

-The transcription is passed to the Phi-3 model \cite{phi3}, tasked with extracting the core components of the command.
-The model is prompted to identify the key elements: the object of interest (noun), the requested action (verb or verb phrase), and the target of the action (noun).
-Additionally, it determines whether the object and target are explicitly named or referenced through deixis (e.g., `here', `this').
+The resulting time-stamped JSON transcription is analyzed using the Phi-4 mini-instruct model \cite{phi-4}, which extracts the core semantic elements of the command.
+That is, the object of interest (noun and adjectives), the intended action (a verb or verb phrase), and the target of that action (noun and adjectives).
+It also determines whether the object and target are explicitly mentioned or indicated via deixis (e.g., `here', `this').

-To perform this extraction, we issue two sequential prompts to the language model.
-The first prompt directs the model to identify and extract the object, action, and target from the Whisper transcription.
-The second prompt refines the output, adding information on whether the object and target are concrete items.
+For that purpose, two sequential prompts are used.
+The first prompt instructs the model to identify and extract the object, action, and target from the Whisper-generated transcription.
+The second prompt refines the output by adding details on whether the object and target refer to tangible entities.
+The first prompt: